-XR4DRAMA is an H2020 innovation action (IA) dedicated to improving situational awareness via extended reality (XR) technology.
+XR4DRAMA is an H2020 innovation action (IA) dedicated to improving situation awareness via extended reality (XR) and a number of other technologies.
 The proof of concept will focus on disaster management and media planning before extending use cases to other domains.

 This kind of consciousness is especially important when organizations need to send people to a place that is: unfamiliar, remote, subject to rapid change, potentially dangerous.
 Or to sum it up in a classic quote: “One does not simply walk into Mordor.”